 Reducing Your Risk of Genital Herpes

 Any person who is sexually active can be infected with genital herpes.
 Abstaining from oral, vaginal, and anal sex is the most assured way to remain uninfected.
-However, if you are sexually active, there are steps you can take to help reduce your risk of genital herpes:
+However, if you are sexually active, there are steps you can take to help reduce your risk of becoming infected with genital herpes:

 - Have a mutually monogamous relationship with an uninfected partner.